input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-04-differences.md

 ## Leader Selection Process

-In *Ouroboros* Leader Selection Process is described as flipping a `(1 - p₁) … (1 - pⱼ₋₁) pⱼ`-biased coin to see whether `j`-th
+In *Ouroboros*, Leader Selection Process is described as flipping a `(1 - p₁) … (1 - pⱼ₋₁) pⱼ`-biased coin to see whether `j`-th
 stakeholder is selected as leader of given slot.
 Here `pⱼ` is probability of selecting `j`-th stakeholder.

-In `cardano-sl` it is implemented in a slightly different way. `R` random numbers in a range `[0 .. totalCoins]` are generated where `R` is number of slots in epoch.
+In `cardano-sl`, it is implemented in a slightly different way. `R` random numbers in a range `[0 .. totalCoins]` are generated where `R` is number of slots in epoch.
 Stakeholders occupy different subsegments on this range proportional to their stakes.
 This way each random number maps into stakeholder.
-Also, as paper suggests, short (32-bits) seed is used for initializing PRG instead of using `n ⌈log λ⌉` random bits.
+Also, as the paper suggests, short (32-bits) seed is used for initializing PRG instead of using `n ⌈log λ⌉` random bits.

 ## Commitments, openings, shares sending

 Time of sending is randomized within small interval.
-It is done to avoid network overload when all coin tossing participants send their data at the same time.
+It is done to avoid network overload when all coin-tossing participants send their data at the same time.
 This interval is chosen to be small enough for protocol to remain secure.
 If this data is sent too late and there are many adversaries leading last few slots of a certain phase, it can